Creating a resume outline is like building Lego.

 We’re going to clear up some misunderstandings other articles talk about which are plain confusing.

-Almost all articles on the topic get the part of a resume outline and resume sections wrong.
+Almost all articles on the topic get the part of an outline and resume sections wrong.

 Likewise, you, the reader, get confused.